 This post goes with Reusable Menstrual Products.
 Please check out that post if you’re ready to make longer lasting changes.

-If plastic inside your body in a conventional tampon, or next to your body in a conventional pad or liner, are of concern consider switching to organic cotton single-use products discussed in Reusable Feminine Products.
+If plastic inside your body in a conventional tampon, or next to your body in a conventional pad or liner, are of concern consider switching to organic cotton single-use products discussed in Reusable Menstrual Products.

-If chemicals, pesticides and carcinogens next to and in your body (and in the environment, our soil and water) are of concern, organic cotton single-use products are going to be healthier for your body and the environment than the conventional cotton used in standard feminine products.
+If chemicals, pesticides and carcinogens next to and in your body (and in the environment, our soil and water) are of concern, organic cotton single-use products are going to be healthier for your body and the environment than the conventional cotton used in standard menstrual products.